DonggeJia/Calcusettlement-2018/README.md

 # Calcusettlement: long-term settlement calculation software for soft clay foundations considering different creep effects

-I developed this software in MATLAB in 2018 during my undergraduate studies under the supervision of Professor Dongsheng Xu.
+I developed this software using MATLAB in 2018, under the supervision of Professor Dongsheng Xu.

 At the time, I created two versions of the program: **Calcusettlement v1.0** and **Calcusettlement v2.0**.
 These programs perform detailed settlement calculations, drawings, image editing, and support image and data exporting.